-I used these wipes for years, figuring that if they were made for a newborn’s skin, they must be safe.
+Even my favorite Huggies Cucumber and Green Tea wipes weren’t much better.
+At the time their ingredients were linked with issues including cancer risk, allergies, and developmental problems.
+I used these wipes for years, figuring that if they were made for a baby’s bum, they must be safe.
 Apparently not!

-I figured that if you could make your own with those ingredients, you could make a healthy version too!
-If the very idea of DIY makes you want to stop reading, there are some better brands of baby wipes out there like this one.
+I figured if you could make your own with those ingredients, you could make a healthy version too!

 Homemade Baby Wipes Recipe